timdouglas/sublime-less2css/README.md

 		    |- [css]
 		    |---- site.css
 		    |- [less]
-		    |---- [global]
-		    |-------- global.css
-		    |-------- global.less
 		    |---- site.less

   - If neither of the two cases above have been met the CSS file will be stored in the same folder as the LESS file is in.

-### shadow
+### `shadow` setting

-When you specify *shadow* it is expected your LESS files are stored in a folder named *less*.
+When you specify `shadow` it is expected your LESS files are stored in a folder named `less`.
 Within this folder your are free to create any number of subfolder to organise your LESS files.
-When you compile a single file or all files through the menu command the string *less* will be replaced with *css* in the file path.
+When you compile a single file or all files through the menu command the string `less` will be replaced with `css` in the file path.
 For example, if you have this file structure:

 	[project]
 	    |- [less]